Barbara Bennett: Family

 Born in Palisades Park, New Jersey, Barbara Bennett was the second of three daughters born to actor Richard Bennett and his wife, actress Adrienne Morrison.
 Her maternal grandfather was the stage actor Lewis Morrison.
 Her older sister Constance and her younger sister Joan had successful film careers.
 The girls attended the Chapin School with the actress Jane Wyatt.

 Personal life

 Bennett married three times and had five children.
 On January 28, 1929, she married tenor Morton Downey.
 The couple had four biological children, including son Morton Downey Jr., and adopted a fifth child, Michael.
 They divorced in June 1941.
-Bennett later married actor Addison Randall, a popular romantic star and singing cowboy at the time.
+Bennett later married actor Jack Randall, a popular romantic star and singing cowboy at the time.
 On July 16, 1945, Randall died after suffering a myocardial infarction and falling from a horse during the filming of The Royal Mounted Rides Again.
 Bennett married Laurent Surprenant in 1954.
 The couple moved to Montreal in 1957 and remained together until her death the following year.